 It’s important to me to always remain a student and to never believe that we know all about any one subject.
 There is so much still left to uncover about the human body.
 Isn’t that crazy?
 It’s our vessel, yet we know so little about it.
 I do my best to stay up to date with current research and technology, so I’m sure there will be more new service offerings in the years to come.

 Nicci is truly passionate about physical activity, health, and the magnificence of the human body.
 She has been a competitive athlete since an early age, and through the years she has excelled as a gymnast, swimmer, diver, runner, and most recently (since 2004) as a triathlete.

 Giving back and having impact in community are as important to Nicci as helping people improve their health.
 ELEVATE donates 10% of all profits to charity.
 Girls On The Run, Challenged Athletes Foundation, The Children’s Fund, Planned Parenthood, The ELLE Foundation, and Molly Bears are some of our ongoing beneficiaries.

-Nicci started her nutrition studies at the Institute for Integrative Nutrition in NYC and is a certified holistic health coach (CHHC) by the American Association of Drugless Practitioners (AADP).
-She has a diploma from the International Society of Sports Nutrition (Dip.ISSN) and is a certified sport nutritionist through the ISSN (CISSN).
-She is a certified Metabolic Efficiency Training™ Specialist Level II (METS II) under Bob Seebohar and has completed various certifications with the Sports Science Institute of South Africa.
+Nicci has a Master of Science degree in Nutrition and Exercise Physiology from Teachers College, Columbia University.
+She has a post-graduate diploma from the Institute of Performance Nutrition in Applied Sport & Exercise Nutrition and is a certified sport nutritionist through the ISSN (CISSN).
+She is a certified Metabolic Efficiency Training™ Specialist Level II (METS II) under Bob Seebohar and has completed various other certifications within sports nutrition.

 She is also a board certified massage therapist (NCTMB – National Certification for Therapeutic Massage and Bodywork) and a NY state licensed massage therapist (LMT) with an additional certification in prenatal massage.